Dota 2 Auto Chess Tips19 Apr 2019 0

 Your gold income determines how much you can do each turn and what pieces you’ll be able to afford, and it can be used to increase your experience and thereby raise the population cap - how many creatures you can have on the board at a time.
 So it’s important to understand how Dota Auto Chess calculates your gold gain each turn.

 You’ll earn gold for winning rounds, which is simple enough.
-But the game also considers your streak: you’ll earn up to three extra gold per round based on your win streak or your losing streak.
-As redditor u/growling-bear points out, your income will be hampered if you flip between wins and losses, and it can be beneficial sometimes (usually in the mid-game) to throw a round if it continues the streak, particularly if you’re trying to make more cash.
+But the game also considers your streak: you’ll earn up to three extra gold per round based on your winstreak or your loss streak.
+As redditor u/growling-bear points out, your income will be hampered if you flip between wins and losses, and it can be beneficial sometimes (usually in the mid-game) to throw a round or two if it continues the streak, particularly if you’re trying to maximise your cash flow.

 Another consideration is that you’ll earn interest on the gold you have banked.
 For the first few rounds, while your population is less than six pieces, you’ll probably want to spend as much gold as you can.
 But as you move into the mid-game, it can become wise to leave enough gold in your bank to provide another boost to your income each turn.